 The effect of the use upon the potential market

 Evaluating the Four Factors

 While academic and educational uses strengthen a fair use argument, there are limits to how much of a copyrighted work can be used under the fair use doctrine.
 Unfortunately, the law and subsequent court cases do not provide a lot of guidance on which uses are fair and which are infringing.
 There is no formula, percentage, or amount of a work that is automatically deemed to be fair use.
 Fair use determinations are made by evaluating what type of work you are using, how much of it you are using, and how you are using it.
 Fair use analysis must be done on a case-by-case basis and is subjective and fact specific.
-To determine whether a use is fair or not, all of the factors must be evaluated, although the relative importance of individual factors may vary from case to case.
+To determine whether a use is fair or not, all of the factors must be evaluated.
 Rights holders and users of copyrighted materials do not always agree on whether a use is fair, so conflicts can arise, and a particular use and could be challenged by the copyright holder.